 A typical Union Bank mortgage will feature a 15-year term and a 15-year amortization schedule, he said, but the bank also will lend with a 10-year term and a 25-year amortization schedule.
 Loans generally will be up to 65 percent or 70 percent of the property’s appraised value.

-Current demand for commercial mortgages from accounting and CPA Firms in Miami doesn’t necessarily match banks’ interest in making such loans.
+Current demand for commercial mortgages from accounting and Accountant Firms in Miami doesn’t necessarily match banks’ interest in making such loans.
 “We are seeing an increasing trend towards owner-occupied commercial real estate, but I wouldn’t say it’s dramatic,” noted Citibank’s Veltre.

 In BB&T’s experience, office mortgages are typically granted to a partnership entity consisting of the accounting firm’s partners, which in turn leases the property to the accounting business.
 In that scenario, the bank bases loan terms on the personal balance sheets of the partners, more than the appraised value of the real estate itself.

-In its push to attract CPA firm accounts, Bank of America’s small-firm-oriented Practice Solutions unit is offering commercial loans up to $5 million with a six-month payment holiday and a year of interest-only payments to defer the brunt of the monthly financial obligation.
+In its push to attract Accountant firm accounts, Bank of America’s small-firm-oriented Practice Solutions unit is offering commercial loans up to $5 million with a six-month payment holiday and a year of interest-only payments to defer the brunt of the monthly financial obligation.

 That unit of Bank of America offers similar terms — but generally with a lower, $750,000 borrowing ceiling — to assist in the purchase of an accounting practice.
 “We have customized loan amounts that provide up to 70 percent financing for a practice owner or 50 percent if someone is a first-time business owner,” according to Justin Schafer, BoA’s regional business development officer for the Practice Solutions unit.